 “gather.”
 Many prophecies speak of the future time when God will gather together the scattered people of Israel and bring them back to their land (see commentary on Jer.
 32:37).

 “scattered.”
 This continues the allusion to the people of God being sheep.
-In other contexts it would be “driven away” or “banished,” but when used of animals “scattered” is the implication (HALOT Hebrew-English lexicon).
+In other contexts it would be “driven away” or “banished,” but when used of animals “scattered” is the implication (HALOT Hebrew and Aramaic Lexicon of the Old Testament).
 The NET has “scattered sheep” for clarity.

 “I will change their shame into praise and a name in all the earth.”
 There are two major ways in which this sentence has been translated (and there are also some other variations), and the scholars and translations are divided.
 Part of it has to do with whether the Hebrew word erets (#0776), refers to “land” (an individual country) or to “earth” (the whole earth).
 Both meanings are valid, and there are arguments in support of both translations.
 The two major ways of translating can be seen in the difference between the ESV (“and I will change their shame into praise and renown in all the earth”) and the KJV (“and I will get them praise and fame in every land where they have been put to shame”).